worldline/vuejs-training/docs/components/README.md

 ## Practical exercise: Decompose our application

-1. Refactor the existing code by creating a `Film.vue` component used to display the details of a movie.
-Add `props` to pass the data from each movie to the component.
+1. Refactor the existing code by creating a `Film.vue` component used to display the details of a film.
+Add `props` to pass the data from each film to the component.
 2. Create another `SearchFilm.vue` component containing a search form and the `Film` list below:

 ```vue